sronilsson/simba/docs/Pose_config.md

 # User-defined pose-configurations in SimBA

 We strongly recommend using SimBA with a [16-body-part, 2 animal, pose-configuration setting](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling).
-SimBa also comes with several other other pre-generates pose-configuration settings which can be selected in the [Create Project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-1-generate-project-config) menu.
-To expand the application of SimBA, users can also define their own pose-configuration settings any number of body-parts.
+Besides this body-part configuration, SimBa also comes with several other other pre-generated pose-configuration settings which can be selected in the [Create Project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-1-generate-project-config) menu.

+Furthermore, users can also define their own pose-configuration settings and use any number of body-part configuration in SimBA. **CAUTION**: When users create projects with user-defined body part configurations, SimBA calculates fewer features for the machine models and this may negatively affect the prediction performance.
+Thus, if users **can** use the suggested [16-body-part, 2 animal, pose-configuration setting](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_DLC.md#pose-estimation-body-part-labelling) we recommend doing so.

 # Create a new user-defined pose-configuration